History Of The Area

 City Of Orange, California

-Some people call it the "Town Square" and some people refer to it as "The Traffic Circle", but in July of 1871 the center of the city of Orange was only a ttake in the ground and a dream in the minds of Andrew Glassell and Alfred Chapman.
+Some people call it the "Town Square" and some people refer to it as "The Traffic Circle", but in July of 1871 the center of the city of Orange was only a take in the ground and a dream in the minds of Andrew Glassell and Alfred Chapman.
 Old Towne Orange is known as "The Antique Capital Of California".
 The square mile around the old plaza is somewhat of an antique itself.
 Many of the commercial buildings and homes in that square mile are on the National Register of Historic Places.
 At the center of the shopping and dining is an old-fashioned traffic circle with a quaint park full of mature trees and a classic old fashioned water fountain.
 Among the eateries in Old Towne, you'll find one located in a converted 1800's chapel and one in a hundred year old Drug Store.
 These days it’s very common to be sitting at the circle and see all sorts of vintage cars cruising by.

 Irvine, California

 Irvine is a community with a rich ranching and agriculture history that has evolved into a city showcasing several high tech companies and master planned neighborhoods.
 The city's thriving economy and pride in innovative design has also made Irvine home to many of the World's finest examples of classic cars.
-Once upon a time, proud owners gathered for "Cars and Coffee" down the street from Ford's Corporate Offices to talk cars and enjoy a cup of Coffee, sadly the City of Irvine recently stopped the "Cars And Coffee" show, with no signs of continuing it back up.
+Once upon a time, proud owners gathered for "Cars and Coffee" down the street from Ford's Corporate Offices to talk cars and enjoy a cup of Coffee.
+Sadly the City of Irvine recently stopped the "Cars And Coffee" show, with no signs of continuing it back up.

 Yorba Linda, California